mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab2.rst

        }
    }

 2. Add the below application service to the existing AS3 declaration in the JSON validator.
+The validator is your IDE.

+.. note:: It is recommended `validate an AS3 declaration`_ against the schema using Microsoft Visual Studio Code.

+.. _validate an AS3 declaration: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html

 .. note:: Add a **","** at the end of the MyWebApp1 statement.
     If you want to "minimize" MyWebApp1 statement (like in the screenshot below), click on the tiny down arrow on the left of this line

 |lab-2-1|